This post may include affiliate links. Thank you for your support.

 That said, if I only get to pick ONE to use in this Thai chicken noodle soup recipe, I guess it’d have to be the curry paste since it’s packed with like 10-12 ingredients in one little bottle. 🤷♀️

-As far as I’m concerned, a bowl of this chicken noodle soup – Thai curry mashup is everything I need out of a meal.
-If you really have the hankering to serve something on the side, I suggest a piece of crusty bread to sop up every last drop of creamy, spicy-sweet deliciousness.
+• With Crusty Bread: If you really have the hankering to serve something on the side, I suggest a piece of crusty bread, baguette, or naan bread to sop up every last drop of creamy, spicy-sweet deliciousness.

 Storing leftovers

-Or you can store leftover Thai soup with noodles in the refrigerator for up to 5 days.
-However, upon reheating the noodles may get kinda mushy.
-If you are dedicated to maintaining the integrity of all the various textures, I suggest straining leftovers so the broth is in one container, and all the goodies are in another.
-Bring the broth mixture to a simmer, then add the solids and heat for 1-3 minutes, or until warm throughout.
+• Just note that during reheating the noodles may get mushy.
+If you are dedicated to maintaining the integrity of all the various textures, I suggest straining leftovers so the broth is in one container, noodles in another, and all the goodies are in another.
+Bring the broth mixture to a simmer, add the solids and heat for 1-3 minutes or until warm, and then stir in the noodles.

 Cheyanne